GilBorges/My_Databricks_projects/README.md

 # My_Databricks_projects

-Each Databricks projetct should have below structure :
+Each Databricks projetct should have below Folder structure :

 / (root)
   ├─ README.md